Caregiving & Support

 Working with Your Family

 As the primary caregiver, friends and family will look to you for information and guidance.
-Learning about the neurodegenerative disease will help you to answer some of their questions, but you may need a different way to explain it to children.
+Learning about neurodegenerative disease will help you to answer some of their questions, but you may need a different way to explain it to children.
 Also, family dynamics can change with a serious illness.
 Being prepared for different reactions will help you avoid destructive cycles.

 Finding Support

 Caregivers of patients with dementia face difficult challenges.
-A support group can provide a safe place to express your own needs and deal with painful emotions, including aggression, anger, mourning and guilt.
+A support group can provide a safe place to express your own needs and deal with painful emotions, including aggression, anger, mourning, and guilt.
 It is a relief to know you’re not alone.
 One of the most valuable benefits of being in a support group is learning about coping skills and helpful resources from your peers.
 Every person's experience is so different, yet there are similarities that often only other caregivers can relate to.
 Many caregivers find new friends and social contacts in support groups.

 Tips for Hospitalization